State police (United States): Statewide policing in Hawaii

+The Department of Law Enforcement (through its Sheriff, Narcotics, and Criminal Investigations Divisions) performs the security policing tasks usually undertaken by a dedicated state police force or capitol police agency, such as airport security, counter-narcotics, counter-terrorism, executive protection and other specialized duties since the September 2001 terrorist attacks, in addition to providing bailiffs to the judicial apparatus.

 The Department of the Attorney General includes an Investigations Division which assists the department’s civil, criminal, and administrative cases.

-The Sheriff Division of the Hawaii Department of Public Safety performs the security policing tasks usually undertaken by a dedicated state police force or Capitol police agency, such as airport security, counter-narcotics, counter-terrorism, executive protection and other specialized duties since the September 2001 terrorist attacks, in addition to providing bailiffs and corrections officers to the judicial apparatus.

 The television series Hawaii Five-O featured a fictional state police detective unit in Hawaii.
 This was not a uniformed police force, but instead functioned more as a state bureau of investigation.

 Territorial police

 Three of the five permanently inhabited territories of the United States have a police department with territory-wide authority: